gottfriedsz/falsehoods-quantum/README.md

 18. With entangled qubits you can send information faster than speed of light.

-19. The cat in Schrödinger's thought experiment has really died.
+19. The cat in Schrödinger's thought experiment really died.

-    Thankfully no animals were harmed in the making of this thought experiment. 😽
+    Thankfully no cat was harmed in this thought experiment of Erwin Schrödinger to illustrate some of the counterintuitive aspects of quantum mechanics. 😽

-20. Quantum computer promises infinite speedup for any computation.
+21. Quantum computer promises infinite speedup for any computation.
-21. A qubit can be stored in a hard disk or USB stick like a normal bit.
+22. A qubit can be stored in a hard disk or USB stick like a normal bit.
-22. Eight qubits grouped together are a qubyte.
+23. Eight qubits grouped together are a qubyte.
-23. An enterprise architect will tell me, when I have to use it.
+24. An enterprise architect will tell me, when I have to use it.
-24. Business will tell me, when I have to use it.
+25. Business will tell me, when I have to use it.
-25. I have to learn strange languages to use quantum computers.
+26. I have to learn strange languages to use quantum computers.

     You can, if you want, but you don't have to.
 You can learn new languages that are specialized and developed by a certain vendor (like Q# https://azure.microsoft.com/en-us/resources/development-kit/quantum-computing/ by Microsoft or Silq https://silq.ethz.ch/).
 But you can also use languages Python to interact with qubits.
 A good list of resources can be found at https://github.com/qosf/awesome-quantum-software.

-26. My SHA256, MD5,... is safe enough for the next decade
+27. My SHA256, MD5,... is safe enough for the next decade

 28. I don't need quantum computers, I am in the cloud and already using kubernetes.